jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2025/2025-08-09-tigervnc-windows-to-mac.md

 In today’s world of remote access and virtual desktops, it’s often necessary to control other machines from your device.
 Whether you’re managing a server, working remotely, or simply need to access a desktop environment away from home, tools like **TigerVNC** and **RDP (Remote Desktop Protocol)** make it simple.

 TigerVNC is an open-source VNC server and client, providing a graphical interface for remote control of computers, while RDP is built into most versions of Windows, allowing easy remote desktop access.
-This combination allows you to securely connect to a Mac from Windows, even if macOS doesn’t natively support RDP.
+This combination allows you to securely connect to a Mac from Windows, even if macOS doesn’t natively support it.

-In this blog post, we will walk through downloading and setting up TigerVNC on Windows, enabling VNC on a Mac, and connecting from Windows using RDP.
+In this blog post, we will walk through downloading and setting up TigerVNC on Windows, enabling VNC on a Mac, and connecting from Windows.

 <br>